ornotermes/borg-scripts/borg-backup-local.md

 By regularly swapping the disks it's managable to maintain a relatively recent off-line backup.

+## Running as root
+I run this script as root as it gets access to everything, you might be able to get it to work as a user if you create a dedicated user that's member of pretty much all groups, but I have not tested this.
+Some files might not even be readable by it's group and would not be able to back those up, but that could be useful if used wisely.

 ## Configuration
 You need to create a few files with configuration for this script, they support no comments or quoted paths at this time, don't leave any blank lines, just rows of "key=value".
 If you have spaces in paths, try escaping them as i havn't tested this.